 Countries may also have special packaging and labelling requirements.
 This may include determining a permissible number of units per package (single, in pairs, tens, dozens, etc.) as well as what materials can be used in the package—some jurisdictions specify that a certain type of material must be used or that a certain percentage of the packaging materials must come from recycled material.
 They may also specify what information must be included on product labels as well as the languages to be used.

 Domestic governments also have requirements for goods and services being exported from their country.
 The requirements vary based on the nature of the products and services, but they likely include obtaining a business number, providing a detailed description of the goods including country of origin, and reporting the goods at a designated export office within the required time frame.
-In some cases, permits and export declarations are also required.
+In some cases, they require permits and export declarations as well.

 7. Market coverage